laravel-shift/larasearch/readme.md

     $orders = App\Order::search(['query' => ['match' => ['title' => 'Star Trek']]])->get();

-Since Laravel 5.2 Scout searches return a collection of Eloquent models, you may even return the results directly from a route or controller and they will automatically be converted to JSON:
+Since Larasearch searches return a collection of Eloquent models, you may even return the results directly from a route or controller and they will automatically be converted to JSON:

     use Illuminate\Http\Request;